 If you'd prefer to use another file comparison app than one of the natively supported ones (for instance Apple's own FileMerge app), you can do this via the "Custom script" option available in Revisions 1.2.1 and later.

 (This is an advanced option.
 If you want to get it working but have trouble following the instructions, email me and I'll be glad to help you out!)

 Briefly, you'll need to put a plain-text file called "diff.scpt" (without the quotes) into the "Library/Application Scripts/com.bayesbits.Revisions" folder.
 (If these folders do not exist, run Revisions 1.2.1 or later at least once and it will auto-generate them.)
 The file should contain an AppleScript script that should read the following two files

-Not really.
-Together, Revisions and Dropbox (in particular for accounts with unlimited history) provide a useful setup that backs up a lot of your data.
-(If you currently have no effective backup of your important documents, this setup will be a huge improvement!)
+No. Together, Revisions and Dropbox provide a useful setup that stores recent versions of your files and lets you revert if needed.
+(If you currently have no effective backup of your important documents, this setup will be a huge improvement.)
 However, most users will want features and protections that this simple setup cannot provide.
-While a full discussion of backup is out of the scope of this FAQ, here are some pros and cons of using Revisions and Dropbox for backing up your files:
+While a full discussion of backup is out of the scope of this FAQ, here are some pros and cons of using Revisions and Dropbox, as compared with more traditional backup methods: